nodatall/step/README.md

 ###### Testing
 - Find love for TDD in your heart and write tests before writing code
-- Aim for 100% test coverage of everything

 ###### Creating Components
 - Component sets (presentation and container) should have their own folder